rasbt/pattern_classification/resources/data_glossary.md

 #### Cosine Similarity
 [[back to top](#table-of-contents)]

-In vector space, cosine similarity measures the orientation of two sample n-dimensional vectors with respect to each other, irrespective of their magnitude.
-It is calculated by the dot product of two numeric vectors, normalized by vector lengths.
-Output values close to 1 means two samples are highly similar.
-This similarity measure is also used in document clustering, which needs constructing numeric term vectors.
+Cosine similarity measures the orientation of two *n*-dimensional sample vectors irrespective to their magnitude.
+It is calculated by the dot product of two numeric vectors, and it is normalized by the vector lengths, so that output values close to 1 indicate high similarity.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>